kazuyuki/ec-faq/README.md

 Typical use of HANA is in-memory, so, a COMMIT can complete in-memory before in-disk.
 This means ECX cannot replicate the COMMITted data, because ECX acknowledges the data which come from file-system, and this leads inconsistency in case of crash of primary HANA.

-From consistency viewpoint, protection for im-memory database by ECX needs some extent of care.
+From consistency viewpoint, protection for in-memory database by ECX needs some extent of care.

 ----